liewsanmin/liewsanmin.github.io/_posts/2016-06-30-guide-to-scrape-data-from-an-investment-stock-website.md

 {% endhighlight %}

 ## Step 4:
-Once the script is connected to the website.
-Web scraping begins here.
+Once the script is connected to the website, web scraping begins here.
 If you see the actual page source of this site, it looks ugly.
-BeautifulSoup does a good job 'beautifying' the HTML page for your convenience.
+BeautifulSoup does a good job ‘beautifying' the HTML page for your convenience

 To understand the different tags and to know which one to scrape, I created the html page from below :